 Attention to detail was spot on from start to finish.
 We thoroughly enjoyed both the lodge and the local area and returned home feeling refreshed, relaxed and revitalised.
 Exactly what we needed.
 Thank you to everyone at Strawberryfield Park who made our visit so enjoyable.

 Need to know

 Strawberryfield Park is for couples and families with older children looking to relax in tranquil surroundings, enjoy nature and the surrounding countryside.

 The two-bedroom lodges are perfect for two sets of couples.
 We had friends join us for a couple of nights during our stay and there was plenty of room for all of us to spread out and relax without feeling on top of each other.
 The fact that both bedrooms have ensuite bathrooms is a major benefit.

 Why not think about book up for early next year?

-One bedroom lodges start at £420 for a 4-night stay in January.
+One bedroom lodges start at £420 for a 4-night stay.

-Two bedroom lodges start at £649 for a 4-night stay in January – excellent value when split between two couples.
+Two bedroom lodges start at £649 for a 4-night stay – excellent value when split between two couples.